eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 [device related resources]({{< relref "/api/management#devices" >}}).

 {{% notice info %}}

 The JDBC based registry implementation does not support the following features:

-* Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API.
-The  *filterJson* query parameter currently only allows one filter expression per request, the *sortJson* query parameter is (currently) being ignored.
+* By [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API, the *filterJson* query parameter currently only allows one filter expression per request and the *sortJson* query parameter is (currently) being ignored.
   The result set will always be sorted by the device Id in ascending order.

+The Mongo DB based registry implementation does not support the following features:

+* By [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API, the  *isGateway* query parameter is (currently) being ignored.
 {{% /notice %}}

 ### Managing Credentials

 The device's credentials can be managed using the Device Registry Management API's [credentials related resources]({{< relref "/api/management#credentials" >}}).